bluesky-social/atproto-website/content/specs/lexicon.md

 ## Possible Future Changes

 The validation rules for unexpected additional fields may change.
 For example, a mechanism for Lexicons to indicate that the schema is "closed" and unexpected fields are not allowed, or a convention around field name prefixes (`x-`) to indicate unofficial extension.

-Enums are somewhat redundant with Unions, and might be removed.